 Plus Kartra doesn’t have a niche audience like Kajabi.
-It isn’t focused only on digital product creators rather it targets a much wider audience which also includes those selling physical products or offering services.
+It isn’t focused only on people selling online courses rather it targets a much wider audience which also includes those selling physical products or offering services.

 Now I am not suggesting at this point that Kajabi’s sales and marketing tools or Kartra’s membership features aren’t good but I just want you to understand the basic philosophy behind the two platforms because that will make your job easier.

 Usability is an important aspect that you need to consider when choosing an online business platform.
 It’s even more important when you’re considering all-in-one platforms like Kajabi and Karta.

 To start with, Kajabi’s UI is clean and minimal.
 So, when you log into your admin dashboard, you’ll see high-level stats for your business on the right and menu options on the left to access different tools.

 All the tools that Kajabi offers have been categorized into 4 buckets — Website, Products, Marketing, and People.

 Once you click on one of the options, it will show you the different tools under that bracket.
 Overall, the experience is minimalistic and designed in a way so as not to overwhelm you.